abelsj60/my-site/app/data/the-story/story-chapter-one.md

 number: 1
 ---

-The cardboard fort fell to the floor.
+The cardboard fort crumbled.

-A small fairy destroyed it as she zipped through the wide-eyed boy's window with all the force of a cannonball.
+It was destroyed by a small fairy zipping through the wide-eyed boy's window with all the force of a cannonball.
+A neon streak still twinkled behind her as she hovered amidst the mess.
+The sprite looked the boy up and down, nodding.

 "Want to find a magic lamp," she asked, floating eye-level.